 Access to your locker is a legal right granted to school officials.
 That right may be used when, in the judgment of those officials, the welfare of students and other personnel appears to be threatened.
-Any illegal or dangerous object or substances discovered as a result of an inspection or search may be seized and retained by the district when the health, welfare and safety of the students may be threatened.
+Any illegal or dangerous object or substances discovered during an inspection or search may be seized and retained by the district when the health, welfare and safety of the students may be threatened.
 Law officials may be notified.